Prepared for Chancy L. | Delivered May 27, 2020

 To understand how millennials view membership organizations that aren't related to their trade (country clubs, social clubs etc).
 This information will help update a membership plan for National Western.

-The biggest barrier (33%) for this generational group is lifestyle fit.
+) for this generational group is lifestyle fit.
 Millennials want to share the same values as the organizations they form a part of but their values are changing.
-Their values differ from those of "clubs and institutions that rely on status, luxury, or event exclusivity."
+Their values differ from those of "clubs and institutions that rely on

 Communicating and Connecting